 Methodology

-Credible evaluated the best banks that offer personal loans based on factors such as customer experience, minimum and minimum fixed rates, minimum and maximum loan amounts, funding time, credit score and income requirements, loan terms, origination fees, discounts, nationwide availability, and whether cosigners are accepted.
+Credible evaluated the best banks that offer personal loans based on factors such as customer experience, minimum and maximum fixed rates, minimum and maximum loan amounts, funding time, credit score and income requirements, loan terms, origination fees, discounts, nationwide availability, and whether cosigners are accepted.
 To assign star ratings, we used the following metrics and weightings:

 - Rates and fees: 18%